-Consider identifying purpose archetypes for existing employees and new hires by asking them a series of questions that match them with a particular archetype.
-Alternatively, you could present them with archetype descriptions and ask them to select the one they identify the most with.
+Consider identifying purpose archetypes for existing employees and for new hires during the onboarding process by asking them a series of questions that match them with a particular archetype.
+Alternatively, you could present them with archetype descriptions and ask them to select the one they most identify with.

-Using a work management platform like Trello, managers can utilize Views to see the type of projects each employee spends their time on.
+Using a work management platform like Trello Enterprise, managers can utilize views to see the type of projects each employee spends their time on.
 These insights can help determine whether the tasks assigned to the employee align with the type of work their archetype typically finds most fulfilling.
 If there’s a disconnect, managers should meet with the employee to discuss how to reallocate their time or shift responsibilities to make their job a better fit.

 For many employees, the decision to stay with or leave a company boils down to the relationship they have with their manager.
 Bad managers drive even the best employees away.
-In fact, bad management was listed among Work Institute’s 2020 Retention Report as one of the top three reasons why employees left their jobs.
+In fact, “uncaring and uninspiring leaders” was among McKinsey’s top three reasons employees quit jobs between April 2021 and April 2022.

 On the flip side, good managers can help develop the future generation of leaders within the company.
-They undoubtedly have the potential to make employees better, but they can only do that if they’re given the guidance and tools they need to thrive as a boss.
+They undoubtedly have the potential to make employees better, but they can only do that if they’re given the guidance and tools they need to thrive in their roles.

 The term “soft skills” relates to skills that aren’t necessarily job-specific or technical in nature.
 Soft skills are often more personality-focused, involving social skills or character traits that are transferable regardless of industry.